Chapter 6: Physics Programming — Forces, Torque, and Applied Math

 }

+You press Play and immediately notice a jitter or flickering in the movement.
 The physics engine moves the ball in discrete FixedUpdate steps (every 0.02 seconds).
-The camera moves every rendered frame (every ~0.016 seconds at 60 fps).
-These two timelines do not align.
-Sometimes a frame is rendered between two physics steps, meaning the camera has moved but the ball hasn't yet — and you see a momentary mismatch.
+The camera moves every rendered frame.
+These two timelines do not align, producing a momentary mismatch.

 using UnityEngine;